android/ndk-samples/hello-libs/README.md

 *    configure each library binary location(using `set_target_properties`)
 *    configure each library headers location (using `target_include_directories`)

-For shared libraries, notify gradle to pack them into APK.
-One simple way is to include the shared lib directory into application's jniLibs directory:
-*    jniLibs.srcDirs = ['../distribution/gperf/lib']

 Pre-requisites
 --------------
 - Android Studio 3.0.0 with [NDK](https://developer.android.com/ndk/) bundle.